santedb/dev-doc/developers/server-plugins/service-definitions/resource-patching-provider.md

-Resource Patching Provider (IPatchService in SanteDB.Core.Api)
+`IPatchService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a patch service which can calculate and apply patches